COVID-19 PCR Testing

 All tests perfomred by our lab are PCR based.
-We are able to generate the results in as fast as 24 hours so you have the results intime for your travel.
-Please make sure you indicate the trunraround time you need when you schedule your test (24, 48, or 72 hours).
+We are able to generate same-day or 24-hour results.
+Please make sure you indicate the trunraround time you need when you schedule your test.

-Are your COVID-19 tests signed by a pathologist?
+Are your COVID-19 tests signed by a healthcare professional?

-Yes, all the tests perfomred in our lab are signed by a pathologist/medical director.
+Yes, all the tests perfomred in our lab are signed by a lab/medical director.